ChloeL-E/msp2/README.md

     * The Website was tested on Google Chrome, Microsoft Edge, Internet Explorer and Safari browsers.
     * The website was viewed on a variety of devices such as Desktop, Laptop, Tablets and Phones using dev tools and real devices.
     * The website was sent to friends and young family members to review the site and test it from a user perspective.
-    * My 3 year old daughter and nephew both tested the site.

 - - -